 Broth And Flavorings: As this is a vegan dumplings recipe, it naturally uses vegetable broth instead of chicken, or you may use water as we have included in this recipe.

 If you want to up that meaty flavor, you can even add the vegetarian chicken bouillon which emulates the taste of the real thing.

 Fresh ingredients such as carrots, celery, and herbs really do make a difference to this Vegan Chicken And Dumplings dish, as they have a more distinctive flavor than their dried counterparts.
 However, if you’re in a pinch you can still use dried and get a delicious result.

 Dumplings: Is there anything more comforting than a soft and savory dumpling on top of a piping hot stew?
-Using just a few ingredients, including the Texas Pete® Original Hot Sauce, dumplings are incredibly easy to make from scratch, but the pre-made variety work just as well.
+Using just a few ingredients, including hot sauce, dumplings are incredibly easy to make from scratch, but the pre-made variety work just as well.